dimchor/LeukemiaClassification/typst/charged-ieee/main.typ

 Validation loss was monitored in order to ensure it remained minimal.
 Training is stopped when validation loss has not improved after 8 epochs.
-In addition, model checkpoints are used to keep the best-performing model at the end of the training.
-Finally, once the training is complete, the weights from the best-performing model are saved for later use.
+In addition, model checkpoints are used to keep the best-performing model at the end of the training. Οnce the training is complete, the weights from the best-performing model are saved for later use.
+Finally, binary cross entropy is used as the loss function.

 // move this to experimenta result